AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module17/ex2.md

 ![Connect](./images/connect04.png)

 Wait for the connection to be made.
-When succesful you should see:
+When successful you should see:

 ![Connect](./images/connect05.png)